Free guacamole fail! Chipotle’s site and app are having technical difficulties

 Today was supposed to be a good day.
 As I look out the window in my office, the sun appears to be shining.
 Not only that but Chipotle was supposed to be giving customers free guacamole if they ordered online.

 But when I tried to do just that, something went wrong.
 First, it took a very long time for Chipotle’s website to load.
 Then, once it did open, the website asked me to enter my location, and when I did so, refused to acknowledge that there’s a Chipotle a mere three blocks away.
-In fact, the online platform told me that it could find no New York, NY locations.
+In fact, the online platform told me that it could find no New York, NY, locations.
 This is quite odd because Manhattan Chipotle locations are nearly as plentiful as Starbucks stores.

 Later, I tried again, and both the site and app appeared to be down completely.